Premium decoy pricing is when a firm set the price of one good deliberately high in order to make other goods appear good value and attractive.

 Super unleaded.
 Petrol stations often sell two varieties of petrol

 - Super-unleaded petrol.
 The super-unleaded is 20% more expensive and may give consumers the impression the basic petrol is better value.

 Special model of bicycle.
 A bike manufacturer may bring out a limited edition bicycle that is 50% more expensive than the standard model with top of the range accessories.
 The eye-catching bike and model may make the standard model appear better value.

 Limited edition handbag.
 Many handbag manufacturers bring out limited edition very high priced bags.
-For example, Chanel Imitation Pearl Flap bag is priced at approx £11,000.
-Very few will be able to buy, but it gives the impression of luxury and will help brand image for more affordable Chanel handbags.
+For example, the Chanel Imitation Pearl Flap bag is priced at approx £11,000.
+Very few will be able to buy it, but it gives the impression of luxury and will help the brand image for more affordable Chanel handbags.